betheden/hebrew-grammar/content/person_third.rst

 Article
 -------

-The third person is the person "he", "him", "his", "she", or "her", or group of people "they", "them", or "their", that is spoken about.

-The third person can be used in both direct and indirect speech.
+In English, the third person pronouns include: "he", "him", "his", "she", or "her", for singular; and "they", "them", or "their," for plural.
+In Biblical Hebrew, terms which are marked for third person can change form according to both gender (:ref:`masculine<gender_masculine>` and :ref:`feminine<gender_feminine`>) and number (:ref:`number_singular` or :ref:`number_plural`).
+In Biblical Hebrew, :ref:`verbs<verb>`, :ref:`pronouns<pronoun_personal>`, and :ref:`pronominal suffixes<suffix_pronominal>` can all be marked for third person.

 Form
 ----

-When a word is in the third person, it can be recognized by a variety of changes to the form.
-These changes differ greatly from each other and are hard to sum up in a simple, helpful way.
-The paradigm below shows a sample of the kinds of changes that signal a third person.
+In Biblical Hebrew, a term marked for third person can be recognized by a variety of changes to the form.
+These changes differ greatly from each other, so it is difficult to sum them up in a simple, helpful way.
+The paradigm below shows a sample of the kinds of changes that signal a third person form.

 Paradigm
 ~~~~~~~~